How to Map Data Using VLOOKUP in Excel: 4 Quick Methods

 =C5&COUNTIF($C$5:C5, C5)

-📄 Note: Please make sure to insert the Helper Column at the left-most side of the dataset, since by default the VLOOKUP function looks from left to right.
+Note: Please insert the Helper Column at the left-most side of the dataset, since, by default, the VLOOKUP function looks from left to right.

 How to Map Data in Excel Vlookup Using VLOOKUP Function